DentalCare Logo

 Homeostasis and Immune System

 Periodontal disease pathogenesis is a fascinating subject.
-The oral soft tissue barrier is unique across all human body systems in that it surrounds mineralized (teeth) or metal (implants) transgingival fixtures that are necessary for mastication and speech.
-This unique environment requires very different immune vigilance as compared to other parts of the body to prevent bacterial invasion to the tissues and the bloodstream.
+The oral soft tissue barrier is unique within the human body, as it surrounds mineralized (teeth) or metal (implants) transgingival fixtures essential for mastication and speech.
+This distinct environment requires a highly specialized system of immune surveillance to prevent bacterial invasion to the tissues and the bloodstream.
 The immune system in the mucosal soft tissue barrier is continually working to keep the internal environment in a condition of homeostasis.

-In the oral cavity, the bacterial challenge is also very unique because the bacteria do not live in planktonic state but for the dental plaque, which is an organized biofilm community that consists of microorganisms that live in synergy to survive host defenses.
-This biofilm can either live symbiotically with the human host in which case it does not cause pathogenicity.
-This homeostatic state of biofilm-host immune interactions is clinically referred to as “Health”.
-Thus, it becomes apparent that health is so much more than the mere absence of disease.
-Homeostasis is a dynamic state that cannot be defined merely as an absence of inflammatory disease signs.
-For instance, bleeding on probing (BOP), which is the key clinical sign of gingivitis (aka bleeding gums), is oftentimes a sign of effective immune surveillance and homeostasis.
+In the oral cavity, bacteria do not live in a planktonic state but form dental plaque, an organized biofilm community consisting of microorganisms that live in synergy to survive host defenses.
+This biofilm can either live symbiotically with the human host, in which case it does not cause pathogenicity.
+This homeostatic state of biofilm-host immune interactions is clinically referred to as “health”.
+Thus, it becomes apparent that health is much more than the mere absence of disease.
+Homeostasis is a dynamic state that cannot be defined solely by the absence of inflammatory disease signs.
+For instance, bleeding on probing (BOP), which is the key clinical sign of gingivitis (aka bleeding gums), is often indicative of an effective immune surveillance and homeostasis.
 The prevalence of gingivitis is up to 80% in adult dentate patients.
 BOP is part of a homeostatic mechanism to effectively protect host integrity through elimination of bacteria.

 Image: Frontal view of teeth.